01

 AI for Social Science

 If language models can simulate human perspectives and parse unstructured text at scale, can they extend the empirical reach of social science?
-My third line of work treats AI not as an object of study but as an instrument, one that, used carefully, recovers what surveys never asked, scales measurements that once required hand coding, and surfaces systematic biases in whose opinions are easy to infer.
+My third line of work treats AI not as an object of study but as an instrument, one that, used carefully, recovers what surveys never asked, scales measurements that once required hand coding, and surfaces systematic biases in the predictability of opinions.

 Representative Work